bwsw/cloudstack-ui/docs/source/CSUI-Start.rst

 .. note:: Required fields are marked with asterisks (*).

-- Login * -   The user ID of your account.
+- User name * -   The user ID of your account.
 - Password * - The password associated with the user ID.
 - Domain - Specify domain when you log in.
 CloudStak-UI supports three ways to do it.
 Choose the one which is more convenient for you: